-Final Group Project with Presentation - Detailed explanations and instructions will be posted on MyCourses in October.

-The class will be divided into small group, and each group will choose a topic for a debate.
+Semester Group Project with a Final Presentation - see MyCourses for detailed instructions.
+This is a semester-long project: students should follow all the deadlines/steps in preparation for it beginning in February.
+The class will be divided into small group, and each group will choose a topic.
 This is a content-based communicative activity.
-The detailed explanations will be given in October.